whprocter/RPr-Malcomb-2014/readme.md

 # RP-Malcomb

 This is an early draft of a research compendium for a Reproduction study of:
 Malcomb, D. W., E. A. Weaver, and A. R. Krakowka.
 2014.
 Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi. *Applied Geography* 48:17–30.
+DOI:[10.1016/j.apgeog.2014.01.004](https://doi.org/10.1016/j.apgeog.2014.01.004)

+Replication authors: Joseph Holler, Kufre Udoh, Peter Kedron, and Middlebury [GEOG0323](https://gis4dev.github.io) Class of Fall 2019.

 As of 4/9/2021, the RP-Malcomb.R script needs all path names to be customized to the new compendium folder structure.